ApurvJoshi/Sorting-Visualizer/README.md

 # Sorting-Visualizer
-An algorithm like Selection Sort can be easily understood by visualizing instead of long codes like Merge Sort,Quick sort and others is implemented using HTML, CSS &amp; JavaScript.
+An algorithms like Merge Sort, Selection Sort can be easily understood by visualizing instead of long codes.
+In this article, Merge Sort Visualizer is implemented using HTML, CSS & JavaScript